maguire-lab/maguire-lab.github.io/_pages/jobs.md

 - Infectious Disease Bioinformatics/Genomic Epidemiology: Working with clinicians, public health experts to continue development of the [Evolving Threat Detector](https://github.com/fmaguire/evoling_threat_detector).
 This is a tool that is designed to identify and report new evolving resistance to antibiotics.
 Great fit for any student interested in front-end development, microbial bioinformatics, machine learning, and/or working as part of an international consortia.

-- Computational Social Science/Health Data Science: Working with sociologists to perform NLP and network-based analyses of radicalisation using a large custom corpus scraped from social media websites.

 - Highly Pathogenic Avian Influenza: largescale evolutionary analyses